Teays River: Discovery

-The Teays River was discovered and named for the village of Teays, West Virginia by geologist William G. Tight (1865–1910).
-The small community of Teays is in the "riverless" Teays Valley that used to be the bottom of the Teays River.
+The Teays River was discovered and named for the village of Teays, West Virginia, by geologist William G. Tight (1865–1910).
+The small community of Teays is in the riverless Teays Valley that used to be the bottom of the Teays River.

-In 1886, Gerard Fowke recognized that the gorge west of Chillicothe, Ohio was larger than Paint Creek would have created.
+In 1886, geologist Gerard Fowke recognized that the gorge west of Chillicothe, Ohio, was larger than Paint Creek would have created.
 He claimed that a large river would have had to exist to create the wide and deep valley.
 Conventional geologists did not support his claim.
 In 1903 William G. Tight, a professor at Denison University in Granville, Ohio, saw the same type of valley and small stream running from Charleston to the Ohio River.
 It had only a minor water course beyond St. Albans, West Virginia.
 Here, the Kanawha River turns north.
-Professor Tight sought in vain to persuade the geological community that this valley once carried a mighty river that continued across Ohio, Indiana and Illinois through a valley now deeply buried under glacial deposits.
-He called it the Teays (pronounced taze) River, for a village in West Virginia.
+Professor Tight sought in vain to persuade the geological community that this valley once carried a mighty river that continued across Ohio, Indiana, and Illinois through a valley now deeply buried under glacial deposits.
+He called it the Teays River, for a village in West Virginia.

 Namesakes

-Teays Valley, West Virginia and Ashville, Ohio's Teays Valley Local School District are named after the former river.
+Teays Valley, West Virginia, and Ashville, Ohio's Teays Valley Local School District are named after the former river.